 Now, one mistake that no hotelier should make, and people who are in the hospitality business still make, is “one size fits all.”

 This goes back again to that Will Guidara book.
 It just was such a resounding thing to me when I read it because it has happened to me.
-“One size fits all.”
-We hear this a lot.

 So, if we standardize our hospitality, we’re not going to go far.
-We have to make sure that we make that connection with that specific guest instead of just saying, “Did the front desk check you into the wrong room?
-Here’s free breakfast.”
+We have to make sure that we make that connection with that specific guest.
+Listen to your guest and have that understanding.
+To go back to that, never assume that one size fits all.

 When is it better for job seekers to apply for jobs, and what are the most in-demand jobs in your hotel?

-[For the jobs in demand,] it depends on the hotel.
+For the jobs in demand, it depends on the hotel.
 Because there are hotels that focus more on one thing than others.
 Obviously, your typical Front Desk Agent, Housekeeper and similar positions are going to be open more.

 Don’t get too caught up when you’re looking for a job.
 If you’re looking for a front desk position or a Front Desk Supervisor position and you see that there’s a “lower-level role,” go for it.